anderson-aristotle/js-object-modeling/README.md

 - Indicate whether the user needs to buy more ingredients, or whether the recipe can be prepared as-is

-How could we actually implement this in JavaScript?
-In your teams, try to come up with a way to represent the abstractions given above using the tools we've learned about so far (basic types like numbers, strings, and booleans; reference types like arrays, objects, and functions).
-When you finish, we'll discuss our answers as a class.

 ## Summary